|

 Lumba Lumba Diving Centre, and Aaron Callander and their

 friends.
 Most photos on land by Mahmud Bangkaru.
-Lampuuk and
+Banda Aceh:

 Lhoknga: Photos by Dave Kilpatrick, Luke Swainson, Yudi